 Getting around Manila

 There are plenty of ways to get around Manila, whether it’s by taxi, Uber, bike taxi, jeepney or train.
 The cheapest and easiest way to get around Manila is using a Grab Taxi.
 It's the Filipino version of Uber and it's super convenient.
 Uber operate in Manila and it's easy to book a ride.
 Another fun and cheap way to get around the city is by Bike Taxi.
 It's essentially a bike with a side cabin that you sit in and get pedalled around by the friendly locals.
 The famous Jeepneys are an easy way to get around the city and make the perfect photo opportunity.
-Taxis operate throughout the city, though be sure to have the meter turned on.
+Taxis operate throughout the city, though be sure to have the metre turned on.
 The Manila train (LRT) is available and a good way to avoid the traffic.
 One of the best ways to see the city, pop into the shops and local cafes is to walk.
 Alternatively, you may wish to join a guided tour.

 Once you’ve got your tickets from Melbourne, there are a few things you should know to ensure you’re as prepared as possible for your flight.